aws, re:Invent

 300 Advanced

-Advanced-level sessions.
+These are advanced-level sessions.
 These sessions are on a deeper level and assume that you have previous experience with AWS and the topic.
 If you are not familiar with the topic and AWS, you will probably not be able to keep up with the sessions.

 These sessions are a good fit if you are: